Piratemonkey941/coral_connect_frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+install course
+a version is going to be 2.8.5

+the next one is Express and the version is going to be 4.18.1 the last one is stripe and the version is 10.7.0